Politics of Pakistan: Foreign relations

 Pakistan is the second largest Muslim country in terms of population, and its status as a declared nuclear power, being the only Muslim nation to have that status, plays a part in its international role.
 It is also an active member of the United Nations.
 Historically, its foreign policy has encompassed difficult relations with India, a desire for a stable Afghanistan, long-standing close relations with the People's Republic of China, extensive security and economic interests in the Persian Gulf and wide-ranging bilateral relations with the United States and other Western countries.
 Pakistan is also an important member of the Organisation of Islamic Cooperation (OIC).
 Pakistan has used the OIC as a forum for Enlightened Moderation, its plan to promote a renaissance and enlightenment in the Islamic world.

 Wary of Soviet expansion, Pakistan had strong relations with both the United States of America and the People's Republic of China during much of the Cold War.

 It was a member of the CENTO and SEATO military alliances.
 Its alliance with the United States was especially close after the Soviets invaded the neighbouring country of Afghanistan.

-In 1964, Pakistan signed the Regional Cooperation for Development (RCD) Pact with Turkey and Iran, when all three countries were closely allied with the U.S., and as neighbours of the Soviet Union, wary of perceived Soviet expansionism.
+In 1964, Pakistan signed the Regional Cooperation for Development (RCD) Pact with Turkey and Iran, when all three countries were closely allied with the US, and as neighbours of the Soviet Union, wary of perceived Soviet expansionism.
 To this day, Pakistan has a close relationship with Turkey.
 RCD became defunct after the Iranian Revolution, and a Pakistani-Turkish initiative led to the founding of the Economic Cooperation Organization (ECO) in 1985.
 Pakistan's relations with India have improved recently and this has opened up Pakistan's foreign policy to issues beyond security.
 This development might completely change the complexion of Pakistan's foreign relations.
 Pakistan joined Non-Aligned Movement in 1979.

 But Pakistan's non-alignment is highly contested as it shows significant inclination towards China in all spheres, including politics.

 Pakistan's relations are further deteriorating with America and its allies due to closeness of Pakistan with China, as the United States and China are competing over several issues including trade, supply chains, geopolitics and military technology development.
-Pakistan's decades-long rivalry and conflict with U.S. strategic partner India also poses difficulties for the country's efforts to improve relations with the United States.
+Pakistan's decades-long rivalry and conflict with US strategic partner India also poses difficulties for the country's efforts to improve relations with the United States.